IBM/CodeEngine/code-engine-cos2cos/README.md

    Note:
    - The script will either take the existing project with the project name provided in data.sh or create a new project with the same name.
    - The script will create a trusted profile if it does not exists.
-   - The script will work only with authentication mechanism of Trusted Profile.
-In-case the user wants to use service-credentials then he/she needs to manually update the AUTH_SECRET and create the API_KEY for both COS Instance as well as add second command-line argument as "false".
-The first argument can be set to "true" or "false".
-See below for more.
-   - The two command line arguments are:
-      1. The first argument "isInCodeEngine", a boolean value, is set to true by-default (meaning the job is running in IBM Cloud Code-Engine).
-It can be set to "false" when the user wants to run it locally.
-      2. The second argument "isUsingTrustedProfile", a boolean value, is set to true by-default (meaning authentication mechanism for COS bucket is TrustedProfile).
-It can be set to "false" when the user wants to use service-credentials.
-Please make sure that the AUTH_SECRET is also updated to have the following (in-case using service-credentials):
-         ```bash
-         IBM_COS_API_KEY_PRIMARY=<COS-API-KEY-Primary>
-         IBM_COS_API_KEY_SECONDARY=<COS-API-KEY-Secondary>
-         ```
-   - IMP: TrustedProfile Authentication method won't work when running the program locally.
 7. **Run the Program**:
    Once everything is configured, run it

-   - Locally using
-      ```bash
-      go run .
-      ```
-   OR
    - On IBM Cloud Code-Engine using CLI:
       ```bash
       ibmcloud ce jobrun submit --job ${JOB_NAME} --name ${JOB_NAME}
       ```

    This will:
    - Trigger the job in **IBM Code Engine** to process the files in the primary bucket.
    - Upload the processed files to the secondary bucket.

-   Note:
-   - If you are running the program locally, pass 2 command-line arguments "false" "false" while running main.go
-   - Also make sure that env file is configured accordingly.
 8. **Check the Logs**:
    After the job completes, check the IBM Cloud UI or the logs to confirm the processing status.